sherwinhlee/robotics/README.md

 - The Windows computer #1 (**"windows1"**) contains the *Motive* software that runs the *OptiTrack* motion capture system.
 - The Windows computer #2 (**"windows2"**) contains the *Resolume Arena* software for projecting Mcity onto the lab floor from its six projectors.

 ### Instructions
 1. Undock the desired create robot from the wall charger, place it on the floor of the SRL experimental area, and point it directly at the south wall.
 2. Open *Motive* on windows1 and load the most recent calibration file.
 3. Identify the create in *Motive*, select its markers, and right-click to create a rigid body.
 Name the rigid body "create#" with the # replaced by the create number.
 4. Turn on the lab floor projectors and open *Resolume Arena* on windows2.
-Load the Mcity map from the 'Files' pane and scale/position the image accordingly.
-Projection display settings can be configured in the "Advanced Output" window.
+Load the Mcity map from the right-hand side 'Files' pane and drag the image to the top-left cell under "Column 1."
+Scale/position the image accordingly.
+Projection display settings can be configured in Output > Advanced.
 5. On burobotics, start a new Terminator session with multiple windows.
 6. In one window, run `roscore` and in another run `roslaunch vrpn_client_ros multirobot.launch server:=optitrack`.
 7. Verify the create's heading/orientation configuration by running `$ rostopic echo /create#/pose` in a third window.
 The robot's position information will then be outputted live to the terminal window.
 Under `orientation`, note the z and w values of the orientation's quaternion.
 Convert these values to a euler angle (in degrees).
 This angle will be the `zero_hd` parameter in the `controller.acceleration.AccControl()` class.
 In a default environment, the zero heading is the SRL's south wall and this value should be 0.